kristinemlarson/gnssrefl/tests/pmtl_use.md

 - *make_json_input pmtl 45.5571 -73.5204 54.073 -h1 70 -h2 90 -e1 5 -e2 12 -allfreq True*

-[You will need to hand-edit the json to remove GPS L2C, GPS L5, and Galileo, and to set the azimuth region and amplitudes.
-Here is my json that you can compare to](pmtl.json).
+You will need to hand-edit the json to remove GPS L2C, GPS L5, and Galileo data, and to set your azimuth region and amplitudes.
+[Here is my json that you can compare to](pmtl.json).
 Note: I do not consider this to be the "final" mask.
 For a busy region like a harbor, you would want to examine multiple days and weeks of data before making final decisions.

 There is a tide gauge near this site.
 Please see NRCAN for more information.
+I downloaded this plot.
+You can see the expected signal for November 25, 2020, the day i used as an example.
+The St Lawrence River height is just where you would expect, given the difference between the RH analysis and the orthometric height of the GNSS antenna.

 <img src="montreal.png" width="500">